simonetallevi/track-db-changes-with-liquibase/README.md

 Running Java under /Library/Java/JavaVirtualMachines/jdk-11.0.4.jdk/Contents/Home (Version 11.0.4)
 ```

+Download your MySql 8 jdbc Driver from [HERE](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.19/mysql-connector-java-8.0.19.jar)
+and place it in the root folder of the project.

-Configure Liquibase properties in the ``liquibase.properties`` file.
+Configure Liquibase properties in the ``liquibase.properties``
-The file needs to be place in the path from where you will run the Liquibase migrations.
+file and place it in the root of the project.

 ```
 driver=<DRIVER>